DanielKRing1/Annoy.js/ReadMe.md

 ## Benchmarks

-My machine was able to index 1,000,000 points into Annoy in 3 min 55 sec, while a KNN query of the points took a measly 0.365 ms.
+My machine was able to index 1,000,000 128-point vectors into Annoy in 3 min 55 sec, while a KNN query of the points took a measly 0.365 ms.

 ## Improvements